kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0380 Public charters.md

 ### §380.36   Record retention.

-Every charter operator conducting a charter pursuant to this part shall comply with the applicable record-retention provisions of part 249 of this chapter.
+Every charter operator conducting a charter pursuant to this part shall comply with the applicable record-retention provisions of [[Volume 4/A Economic regulations/0249 Preservation of air carrier records.md|part 249 of this chapter]].

 ## Subpart D—Requirements Applicable to Direct Air Carriers